luchilaffe/superheroes/README.md

-# API for superheroes with JWT Security
+# API for Super Heroes with JWT Security and HATEOAS

 ## First of all, to use it you should add a user with:
 * POST /users